 How To Watch No. 13 Mississippi State At No. 10 Texas A&M

-No. 13 Mississippi State closes the regular season with a major road test Thursday night at Blue Bell Park, where the Bulldogs open a three-game series against No. 10 Texas A&M.
+How To Watch No. 13 Mississippi State At No. 10 Texas A&M, Game 2

-Both teams enter the weekend in the thick of the SEC race, and the opener brings a strong pitching matchup with Tomas Valincius facing Ethan Darden.
+Two games is all that remains in the 2026 regular season and No. 13 Mississippi State is right where it needs to be.

+The Bulldogs have at least a first round bye in the upcoming SEC Tournament and will likely host a NCAA Regional.
+From there, they're not left with a long road to reach their big goals.

 Starting Pitchers